GoToNightmare/YetAnotherRunnerGame/README.md

 ## How it should work.
 Ideas
  - Game would use custom Update for gameplay logic and state machine states, so pause would only stop game world
  - Movement should use `MapElement` nodes.
-When player turn left or right, it should swap next traget node to the corresponding node from different path and slowly chance position over dt
+When player turn left or right, it should swap next traget node to the corresponding node from different path and slowly change position over dt
  - Unity physics or custom spatial hasing to detect collision with obstacles
  - Red vignette and other effects based on game events